Wondering how likes, tags, comments and hashtags can help your team with project management?

 Note: For more ways to increase productivity check out our post on how to be more productive!

 The number one reason Social Project Management has taken off is because of the shift in the way organizations are managed.
 Over the past couple of decades, the predominant leadership style has been shifting from a command and control style to a collaborative one.

 Nowadays, you don’t micromanage and tell people what to do at every step.
 You set goals and ask them to come up with inputs and ideas for accomplishing those goals.
 Employees today are expected to voice their opinions, and figure out solutions by themselves.

 Social Project management fits perfectly with this new leadership approach.
-It provides the tools necessary for people to express themselves and exchange ideas and information.
+It provides the tools necessary, like social media calendar and task automation, for people to express themselves and exchange ideas and information.
 Central to this free communication is the commenting feature.

 Social project management apps allow you to comment on every task.
 Let’s say a team member is stuck on a task and he’s not sure who to go to.
 They just type in their question and whoever has an answer quickly responds with a comment.

 Need a few ideas for a campaign?
 Go ahead and post a comment.
 Your team will jump in with several answers.
 No need to pull in your team into a boardroom for an ideation session!
 And no one gets left out if you have remote employees.